durysvit/GooD_Autobackuper/README.md

 * The application should support automatic reauthorization with Google;
 * The user must register a project in the Google Cloud Console;
 * The application requires two files to operate: token.json for user authorization and credentials.json for developer access;
-* The main window of the application "GooD Autobackuper" must include;
+* The main window of the application "GooD Autobackuper" must include:
-    A table displaying user-defined rules from the modal form window.
+    - A table displaying user-defined rules from the modal form window.
-    An Add button to add a new rule.
+    - An Add button to add a new rule.
-    A Delete button to remove a selected rule.
+    - A Delete button to remove a selected rule.
-    A File menu with an option to delete the token file (Delete token file).
+    - A File menu with an option to delete the token file (Delete token file).
-* The user can create backup rules through a dedicated modal window called Creation Rule, which includes;
+* The user can create backup rules through a dedicated modal window called Creation Rule, which includes:
     - A read-only field displaying the full path to the source directory to be backed up;
     - A button (with a folder icon) to open the directory chooser;
     - A field to enter the Google Drive folder ID where files will be copied;